Execution of Texas inmate scheduled for today now in question after he’s called to testify before state committee - KVIA

 The committee asked for a stay of execution in Roberson’s case while the legislature considered making changes to it in the coming legislative session.
 But the appeals court denied Roberson’s latest appeal on Wednesday, rejecting it on procedural grounds “without reviewing the merits of the claims raised.”

-Committee member Leach expressed hope the governor and parole board were listening to the hearing, “because the law that the legislature passed and our governor signed into law is being ignored by our courts, and all we’re seeking to do here is to push the pause button to make sure that it’s enforced.”
+GOP state Rep. Jeff Leach, a member of the committee, expressed hope the governor and parole board were listening to the hearing, “because the law that the legislature passed and our governor signed into law is being ignored by our courts, and all we’re seeking to do here is to push the pause button to make sure that it’s enforced.”

 Diagnosis focus of courtroom debate